obriencj/python-javatools/README.md

 * jardiff - prints the deltas between the contents of a JAR, and runs classdiff on differing Java class files contained in the JARs

-* manifest - creates and verifies class checksum manifests
+* manifest - creates and verifies class checksum manifests (needs work)

 * distinfo - prints information about a mixed multi-jar/class
   distribution, such as provides/requires lists.